Seneca-ICTOER/OPS705/docs/Assignments/assignment1.md

 Once you've finished setting up your WordPress blog, you must lock down your Ubuntu firewall.

 Requirements:
-1. Must use iptables, not ufw.
+1. **Must use *iptables***, not *ufw*.
-1. Only the following INPUT traffic is allowed:
+1. **Only the following INPUT traffic is allowed:**
     1. RELATED,ESTABLISHED
     1. LOOPBACK/ALL
     1. SSH *(on modified port)*
     1. HTTP
+    1. DNS
+    1. DHCP
+    1. Azure infrastructure
     1. Default policy for INPUT and FORWARD must be set to DROP
+1. **The Wordpress blog page must load automatically when the VM is started up, at the FDQN of that VM.**

 ## Lab Submission
 As with previous labs, your work will be evaluated by accessing your site directly.

 To formally submit, you must include the following:

-1. In the comment section of your submission, paste the URL of your new site.
+1. In the comment section of your submission, paste the URL (FQDN) of your new site.

 **Reminder:** Once submitted, please shutdown your VM.